 - It helps you to find the chances of achieving project milestones or intermediate goals.

-The Monte Carlo Simulation is an essential technique in risk analysis that helps you make decisions under uncertain conditions.
-Although this technique is often not used in projects, if used it increases the chances of achieving project success within the approved baselines.
+The Monte Carlo analysis is an essential technique in risk analysis that helps you make decisions under uncertain conditions.
+Although it is often not used in projects, it increases the chances of achieving project success within the approved project baselines when applied.

-Have you used the Monte Carlo Simulation in your projects?
+Have you used the Monte Carlo analysis in your projects?
 How was it useful?
-Please share your thoughts in the comments section.
+Please share your thoughts in the comment section.